MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-rigetti-portal.md

 ## Run on Rigetti QPU

-After running successfully on the Rigetti simulator, it's time to run your circuit on the hardware.
+After you run your circuit successfully on the Rigetti simulator, it's time to run your circuit on the hardware.

 > [!NOTE]
 > The time required to run a circuit on the QPU varies depending on current queue times.
 You can view the average queue time for a target by selecting the **Providers** blade of your workspace.